nwisbeta/github.io/pages/apiguides/apiguides_getting_started_snomed.md

 ### Endpoints

-Dozens of endpoints are available, by building queries to collect medical terminology from the server.
+Multiple API endpoints are possible, by building queries to collect medical terminology from the server.
 The queries are controlled with filters and parameters to widen or narrow them for a given request.

-No endpoint in these APIs writes to, modifies, or deletes data provided by the ontology server.
+These queries do not write to, modify, or delete data provided by the ontology server.

 The APIs featured use: